-This course presents the principles underlying psychological testing and measurement.
-Major areas of psychological testing are surveyed, and special attention is given to social and ethical aspects of psychological testing.
-Prerequisite: Psy 301 and Psy 302 or permission of instructor.
+Presentation of the principles underlying psychological testing and measurement.
+Major areas of psychological testing are surveyed and special attention is given to social and ethical aspects of psychological testing.
+Prerequisite: Psy 301 and Psy 302, or permission of instructor.

 472. Cognitive Science (3)